 Kremlin, worried by coronavirus, tells journalists who cover Putin to stay away if they feel unwell

+The Kremlin issued the plea a day after Russia's lower house of parliament said it was disinfecting its chamber after a lawmaker ignored coronavirus quarantine to attend assembly sessions, including one where President Vladimir Putin gave a speech.
+Moscow says it has officially recorded 34 cases of coronavirus and that nobody has died.
+Some doctors have questioned whether those figures are accurate however given what they say is the patchy nature of testing.

+"I want to address all members of the Kremlin press pool (that covers Putin) and all journalists and editors ... who cover the president's activities in the Kremlin," said Dmitry Peskov, Putin's spokesman.
+"Be especially vigilant when it comes to any signs of coronavirus.
+If you simply feel unwell, please do not come to the Kremlin, do no take part in journalistic work in the Kremlin."

-Kremlin spokesman Dmitry Peskov told reporters Putin's own medical care arrangements were of an extraordinary high level and that he was working at full capacity.
-Peskov, when asked, declined to say whether Putin had taken a coronavirus test.
+Peskov said Putin's own medical care arrangements were of an extraordinary high level and that he was working at full capacity as usual.
+He declined to say whether Putin had taken a coronavirus test.

-A Russian lawmaker ignored Russia's coronavirus self-isolation rules earlier this week to attend a parliamentary session where Putin gave a speech.
-Peskov said he was confident however that Putin had not had any contact with the lawmaker.
+"Detailed information about the president's health is not meant for wide publication," said Peskov.
+Commenting on the incident earlier this week when a lawmaker ignored Russia's coronavirus self-isolation rules to attend a parliamentary session where Putin gave a speech, Peskov said he was confident that there was no risk to Putin's own health.

+"I'm convinced that the president did not have any contact with this lawmaker," said Peskov.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)